FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v1/sysmgr.md

 using.

-Critical components are a list of components which cause the system to reboot if they ever crash.
+Critical components are a list of components which cause the system to reboot if they ever terminate.
 The primary use-case are components which are critical to the system's functionality and must always be running.
 Note that listing a component under `critical_components` does not mean it will necessarily launch when sysmgr starts; the component may initially launch through other means, such as via `startup_services`.

 Here is an example configuration snippet:

 ```json
 {
   "startup_services": [